-Statewide unemployment rate continues to decline, payrolls increase in June
+Statewide Unemployment Rate Continues to Decline, Payrolls Increase in June

 Compared to a year ago, nonfarm payroll employment decreased by -598,300 jobs, with losses across all major industries.
 The industry groups with the largest jobs decreases were: Leisure and Hospitality (-221,800), Professional and Business Services (-88,100) and Government (-69,000).
 Illinois nonfarm payrolls were down -9.8 percent over-the-year as compared to the nation’s -8.6 percent over-the-year decline in June.

-The number of unemployed workers fell from the prior month, a -2.1% decrease to 946,400 but was up +266.3 percent over the same month for the prior year.
-The labor force was up +2.9% over-the-month and +0.7 percent over-the-year.
+The number of unemployed workers fell from the prior month, a -2.1 percent decrease to 946,400 but was up +266.3 percent over the same month for the prior year.
+The labor force was up +2.9 percent over-the-month and +0.7 percent over-the-year.
 The unemployment rate identifies those individuals who are out of work and seeking employment.
 An individual who exhausts or is ineligible for benefits is still reflected in the unemployment rate if they actively seek work.

 About the Department of Employment Security